Register a Patient

 Read more about the patient registry below and how it puts the power back in your

 hands, then sign up as a patient or patient guardian.

 What is the Registry?

-The PFIC Network Patient Registry was initiated in response to the difficulty of locating PFIC patients and PFIC data to conduct research on our rare disease.
-Our aim with the Registry has been to add the patient’s voice to every facet of PFIC research and to facilitate and speed up PFIC research towards a cure.
+The patient registry was initiated in response to the difficulty of locating PFIC patients and PFIC data to conduct research on our rare disease.
+Our aim with the patient registry has been to add the patient’s voice to every facet of PFIC research and to facilitate and speed up PFIC research towards better treatment and a cure.

-The registry can also assist with our goal to improve the lives of patient and families worldwide.
+The registry can also assist with our goal to improve the lives of patients and families worldwide.
 The PFIC Network can work with registry information to identify knowledge and resource gaps so that we can work on creating solutions for the global patient community.

 The registry is vital in our search for a cure, because PFIC is rare and poorly understood.
 This makes it difficult to gather information about patients and develop treatments for PFIC.
 As more PFIC patients participate in the registry, researchers can conduct larger clinical trials for PFIC disease and symptom treatments, and eventually discover a cure.

-The Patient Voice
+The Patient Voice:

 The PFIC Network Patient Registry participants represent an important voice of the PFIC community by: